15 Preprocessing directives [cpp]

 [Example 3: int i = { #embed "i.dat" }; // well-formed if i.dat produces a single value int i2 = #embed "i.dat" ; // also well-formed if i.dat produces a single value struct s { double a, b, c; struct { double e, f, g; } x; double h, i, j; }; s x = { // well-formed if the directive produces nine or fewer values #embed "s.dat" }; — end example]

-A preprocessing directive of the form (that does not match one of the two previous forms) is permitted.
+A preprocessing directive of the form (that does not match the previous form) is permitted.

 The preprocessing tokens after embed in the directive are processed just as in normal text (i.e., each identifier currently defined as a macro name is replaced by its replacement list of preprocessing tokens).